 Skin conditions—Athletes should wait until open wounds or contagious skin conditions are resolved before receiving massage.

-Bone injury—Massage is contraindicated in patients with significant trauma to the bones or joints, such as fracture or dislocation.
+Bone injury—Athletes with significant trauma to the bones or joints, such as fracture or dislocation, should not have massage therapy.

 Other conditions—Athletes with infectious diseases and other conditions may require a gentler form of massage, or may not be able to tolerate treatment at all.
 In these cases, check with your physician first.